Štefan Svitek: Trial and execution

 Forensic psychiatrists and psychologists assessed Štefan and concluded that he was a psychopath.
 They came to this conclusion after reviewing his history of rape, physical assault, murder of his family, necrophilia, and bestiality.
 They stated he had a below average IQ of 81 and the abuse suffered at the hands of his father growing up played a major role in the development of his personality.
 However, they conclusively agreed that he did not suffer from any mental illness, disorder, or psychosis at the time of the murders.
 He was diagnosed with Alcohol Use Disorder and dependency on analgesics.
 The forensic psychiatrist, Ľubomír Vražda, testified that rehabilitation for Svitek would be impossible.

 After the murder of his wife and daughters, he wrote in a letter from prison: "Now they ask me what kind of punishment I deserve and what kind of punishment I expect.
 I don't care at all if they give me a rope, prison or psychiatry.
 Just let me get rid of my stupid ideas and thoughts that have haunted me for years."

 During Svitek's recounting of the murder, he expressed the experience was the greatest sexual experience of his life.
 Additionally, he did not express remorse for his actions and later tried to claim mental illness as the cause of his actions.
-On 30 May 1988, the chairman-judge announced the verdict in the largest courtroom of the Banskobystrica Court.
+On 30 May 1988, the chairman-judge announced the verdict in the largest courtroom of the Banská Bystrica Court.
 Svitek received the death penalty.
 He attempted to appeal the decision while awaiting execution.
 The appeal was rejected and the execution was carried out by hanging in Bratislava, on 8 June 1989.

 At the age of 29, Štefan Svitek became the last executed criminal in the history of entire Czechoslovakia.